THE FREE LANCE

 She's a college professor today.
 She studies migration and mass-incarceration.

-The first female group appears July 23, 1986.
+The first two appear July 23, 1986.
 Linda Tarantino and Tami Robertson wrote they were "almost finished with the N P Trail—Benson to Placid a very nice trail!
 Nice lean to too!"

 "Mary Lou and Joan" appeared a month later, Aug.
 31, 1986.

-"This is day 9 of 10 of our Northville to Placid trek," Joan Robertson, a self-identified "46er" from Cleverdale, New York, wrote.
+"This is day 9 of 10 of our Northville to Placid trek," Joan Robertson, the "46er" from Cleverdale, New York, wrote.
 "We're really going to make it."

 "Each stretch of trail seems different—the wildflowers have changed as we progressed north," Robertson reported.
 "These days will be a treasure in my mind's eye for the rest of my life."